-If a hypothetical investor Mr. Alex has received Unqualified Dividend income of $10,000 in a year and he is in 15% tax bracket based on their primary income sources, then Mr. Alex has to pay 15% tax on that dividend income of $10,000 i.e. $1,500.
+If a hypothetical investor Mr. Alex has received an Unqualified Dividend income of $10,000 in a year and is in a 15% tax bracket based on their primary income sources, then Mr. Alex has to pay 15% tax on that dividend income of $10,000 i.e. $1,500.

 What is a Qualified Dividend?

-A dividend which is taxed under Capital Gain Tax Rate is a Qualified Dividend.
-The tax rate on capital gain is generally lower than normal income tax rate and hence it helps the investors to save their money by reducing tax payments.
+A dividend that is taxed under Capital Gain Tax Rate is a Qualified Dividend.
+The tax rate on capital gain is generally lower than the normal income tax rate and hence it helps the investors to save their money by reducing tax payments.

 - The investors who covered under 0% to 15% income tax slab have to pay 0% tax on their Qualified Dividend Income.